jfhbrook/crystalfontz/README.md

 These features have been filled in, they type check, and they _probably_ work, mostly.
 But it's not viable for me to test them.
 If you're in a position where you need these features, give them a shot and let me know if they work for you!

+### Timeouts and Retries

+This library includes a default timeout for command responses, as well as the ability to retry.
+The default timeout is 250ms.
+This is the timeout recommended in the CFA533 documentation.
+By default the library does not retry commands - in practice, the CFA533 is *very* reliable, and so they were deemed unnecessary.

 ## CLI

 This library has a CLI, which you can run like so: